-On March 15, 2022, we conducted an orbital launch with launch vehicle LV0009, our second paid commercial launch, which successfully reached LEO and successfully deployed its payload.
 On June 12, 2022, we conducted our first launch for NASA's TROPICS-1 mission on our launch vehicle LV0010.
 While we had a nominal first stage flight, our upper stage shut down early and we did not deliver the payloads into low Earth orbit.